Chemotherapy for Thymus Cancer

 How is chemotherapy given?

 Chemo is given in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
 Chemo cycles generally last about 3 to 4 weeks, and treatment typically has 4 to 6 cycles.
-Chemo is often not recommended for people in poor health, but advanced age by itself is not a barrier to getting chemo.
+Chemo is often not recommended for people in poor health.
+An advanced age is not a barrier to getting chemo.

 Several chemo drugs may be used to treat thymomas and thymic carcinomas, including: